SuperFace/boroom/README.md

 # boroom
-boroom is a web hotel for persons
+Here is a broad social networking platform.